Tags

 Drizzle a few teaspoons of canola oil into the bottom of a large bowl.
 Form the dough into a smooth ball, and place it into bowl, turning to coat the surface of the ball with oil.
 The oil keeps the dough from forming a dry “skin” during the rising process.
 Cover the bowl with plastic wrap, and a clean towel.
 Allow dough to rise in a warm place until doubled in bulk–about 1 hour.

-Quick Bread Tips: I always cover the bowl with plastic wrap under the towel to help keep the heat of the dough from escaping the bowl.
-This helps the dough stay nice and warm so that the yeast can do its job and the dough will rise effectively.
+Yeast Bread Tips: I always cover the bowl with plastic wrap and drape a clean towel over it to help keep the heat of the dough from escaping the bowl.
+This helps the dough stay nice and cozy so that the yeast can do its job and help dough rise well.
 In the winter months, I put the covered bowl into the microwave to rise and keep it away from drafts.
-I never turn the microwave on during this process, of course.
+Of course, I never turn the microwave on during this process.

 Once the dough has doubled in bulk, turn it onto a lightly floured surface.